-The Hall is the planning hub for Plan 2020.
-It’s where ideas connect.
+The Hall served as the planning hub for Plan 2020.
+It’s where ideas connected.

 The Hall is accustomed to change and turnover.
 Since the city government moved into the City-County Building in 1962, The Hall has temporarily housed the State Museum and The Indianapolis Central Library.
 Now, after six years of sitting unused, The Hall is being reused, with repurposed materials, to reimagine the City of Indianapolis.